jaubourg/wires/README.md

 ## Namespace

-Dropping a file called `wires-namespace.json` that contains a single string in a directory automatically creates a namespace.
-The namespace isolates the directory and limits its access to the part of the parent configuration defined within the namespace.
+Adding in one of your configuration files the directive `@namespace` which value is a string creates a namespace.
+The namespace isolates the directory and limits its access to the part of the parent configuration defined within said namespace.

 Let's go back to the previous example: